 Location Information in Real-Time.
-Legal demands for this information must be reviewed and authorized by a judge, whose ruling must be premised on relevant criminal investigations and national security.
-Demands for location information seek precise GPS coordinates of the device or call detail records that reflect the location of any cell site processing a call.
+Legal demands for this information must be reviewed and authorized by a judge, whose ruling must be premised on certain criminal investigations defined by Mexican law and national security matters.
+Demands for location information seek precise GPS coordinates of the device or call detail records that reflect the location of any device processing communications.
 We also get demands for cell tower searches, which ask us to provide all telephone numbers registered on a particular cell tower for a certain period.

-We do not keep track of the number of telephone numbers provided to law enforcement in connection with cell tower searches
+We do not keep track of the number of telephone numbers provided to law enforcement in connection with cell tower searches.